Black hole thermodynamics from logotropic fluids: Introduction

-In this paper, we search for a BH solution to Einstein's field equations, whose corresponding thermodynamics coincides with that of logotropic models.
-Starting from Anton-Schmidt's EoS, we propose a general treatment to obtain an asymptotic Schwarzschild-AdS metric, which reproduces the thermodynamic properties of the involved fluids.
-To determine the most suitable metric functions, we present a general method involving any possible density term contribution.
+In this paper, we search for a BH solution to the Einstein field equations, whose corresponding thermodynamics coincides with that of logotropic models.
+Starting from the Anton-Schmidt EoS, we propose a general treatment to obtain an asymptotic Schwarzschild-AdS metric, which reproduces the thermodynamic properties of the involved fluids, i.e. the pressure and the density.
+In particular, we motivate this choice since in a homogeneous and isotropic universe, those quantities appear crucial in order to write the energy-momentum tensor, as it will be clarified later in the text.
+Thus, to determine the most suitable metric functions, we present a general method involving any possible density term contribution.
 Moreover, in order to have a physical BH, we invoke the existence of an event horizon and investigate under which circumstances the energy conditions may hold.
 We also explore the possibility of violating the strong energy condition, in order to find additional physical properties.
 We then discuss the physical consequence of this recipe in view of the free constants emerging from the integration procedure.
 With the aim of distinguishing among different thermodynamic BHs, we consider the optical properties of our solutions and show how to construct an effective refractive index, following the standard procedure adopted for static and spherically symmetric spacetimes.
 In particular, we show that the net dependence of the refractive index on the underlying spacetime can lead to different outcomes.
 The refractive index increases significantly under the choice of particular constant values, whereas the asymptotic regime is investigated in terms of density, showing the limit to Schwarzchild-AdS.
 Hence, we explore possible departures with respect to the case without the logotropic fluid, corresponding to a pure Schwarzschild-AdS case.